gisaia/ARLAS-Exploration-stack/README.md

 #### Available configuration

 Default values are set in file `.env`.
-You will find here all the available configuration.
+You will find all the available configuration there.

 ### Application-level configuration